AiyushKumar07/ai-pr-extension/README.md

    - Click the extension icon in your browser toolbar
    - Click "🔑 Change API Keys"
    - Enter your OpenAI and/or Gemini API keys
-   - Click "Close & Save Keys"
+   - Click "💾 Save & Close"

 ## 🔑 Key Management

-The extension provides comprehensive API key management:
+The extension provides comprehensive API key management with enhanced security features:

 ### **Adding Keys**

 - Click "🔑 Change API Keys" to open the key management panel
 - Enter your API keys in the respective input fields
 - Use the eye button (👁️) to toggle visibility of your keys
-- Click "Close & Save Keys" to save your changes
+- Click "💾 Save & Close" to save your changes

 ### **Deleting Keys**

-- Click the "🗑️ Delete" button next to any key to remove it
+- Click the "🗑️ Delete Key" button next to any key to remove it
 - A confirmation dialog will appear to prevent accidental deletion
 - Deleted keys are immediately removed from storage and the UI
 - You can always add keys back later